sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 1. where the injection is defined, i.e. in which injection module, and
 2. how the injection is defined, i.e. the binded types.

-In Janus, the modules are defined into the package `io.sarl.sre.janus.boot`, or one of its sub-packages.
+In Janus, the modules are defined into the package [:janusinjectionpackage:], or one of its sub-packages.
-The module that corresponds to the logging system is defined in the class `io.sarl.sre.boot.internal.services.LoggingServiceModule`.
+The module that corresponds to the logging system is defined in the class `[:loggingijnjectionpackage!].[:janusloggingservice!]`.
 The definition of this module is close to:

 [:Success:]
 	[:On]
-	package mypackage
+	package [:loggingijnjectionpackage]{[:janusinjectionpackage](io.sarl.sre.janus.boot).internal.services}
 	import io.bootique.di.Binder
 	import io.bootique.di.BQModule
 	import io.sarl.sre.janus.services.logging.LoggingService
 	[:Off]
-	abstract class [:janusloggingservice](JanusLoggingService) implements LoggingService {
+	abstract class [:janusloggingservice](JulLoggingService) implements LoggingService {
 	}
 	[:On]
 	class LoggingServiceModule implements BQModule {
 		override configure(extension binder : Binder) {
-			typeof(LoggingService).bind.to(typeof(JanusLoggingService)).[:assingletonfct](inSingletonScope)
+			typeof(LoggingService).bind.to(typeof(JulLoggingService)).[:assingletonfct](inSingletonScope)
 		}
 	}
 [:End:]

-The key principle of the injection definition is the type binding: each time a type A needs to be injected, the injector creates an instance of the binded type B, e.g. with the code `A.bind.to(B)`.
+The key principle of the injection definition is the type binding: each time a type `A` needs to be injected, the injector creates an instance of the binded type `B`.
+This binding is defined with a code similar to `A.bind.to(B)`.
 In the previous code, the type [:loggingtype:] that should be injected is binded to an instance of type [:janusloggingservice:], that is a Janus-internal definition of the logging service.
 The function [:assingletonfct:] forces the injection engine to create the single instance, and no more.

-### Write a module for the new injection
+### Write a module for injecting your new logging service

-Now you have determined the original injection module and definition, you could define your own module and injection for your extension.
+Now you have determined the original injection module and definition, you could define your own injection module for your extension.
 The following code is the definition of the injection module that binds the [:loggingtype:] to the new implementation of the logging service.

 [:Success:]